Education for improving Our Health-and-Vitality

 Allergies: none known, for foods or medicines; but I probably have allergic reactions to some “things in the air.”

-Concerns: stroke (with risk increase due to atrial irregularities), heart attack, etc (motivating the changes in "food") for no special reason except that everyone should be concerned, cancer (I don't have any AFAIK, but it has affected many family & friends, and through decades I've breathed many unhealthy chemicals, mostly during work in “temporary jobs” during early-1970s and in chemistry buildings & teaching-labs during 1966-1971, 1975, 1991-2012), glaucoma (not yet, but my optic nerve looks vulnerable, has been “watched” since early-1990s), macular degeneration due to genetic risks.
+Concerns: stroke (with risk increase due to atrial irregularities), heart attack, etc (motivating changes in eating) for no special reason except that everyone should be concerned, cancer (I don't have any AFAIK, but it has affected many family & friends, and through decades I've breathed many unhealthy chemicals, mostly during work in “temporary jobs” during early-1970s and in chemistry buildings & teaching-labs during 1966-71, 1975, 1991-2012), glaucoma (not yet, but my optic nerve looks vulnerable, has been “watched” since early-1990s), macular degeneration due to genetic risks.

 Drugs: latanoprost (1 drop in left eye, 2 hours before sleep) because both optic nerves “look vulnerable” for developing glaucoma, and in 2018 the layer in left eye was “getting thinner” more rapidly than in right eye.